 President Harris Pastides

-Kassy Alia will speak about how to build authentic trust between law enforcement and citizens.
+Kassy Alia spoke about how to build authentic trust between law enforcement and citizens.

 Derek Black wants to teach us to discern fact, nuance and noise in the “news” we encounter daily.

-Juan Caicedo will present the technological innovation of sensing vibrations in a home to monitor for falls and similar accidents.
+Juan Caicedo presented the technological innovation of sensing vibrations in a home to monitor for falls and similar accidents.

-Kimani Davis will speak about how to address challenges formerly incarcerated individuals face when re-entering society.
+Kimani Davis spoke about how to address challenges formerly incarcerated individuals face when re-entering society.

 Parastoo Hashemi says, “Your dog can tell when you’re sad.
 We should be able to figure that out, too.”